Jingle Jangle: A Christmas Journey: Plot

-In industrial England, Jeronicus Jangle—an inventor, toymaker, and owner of Jangles and Things—receives the final component to his latest invention that he believes will change his and his family's lives forever.
-This component can bring toys to life, the first being Diego the matador.
+In industrial England, Jeronicus Jangle — an inventor, toymaker, and owner of Jangles and Things — receives the final component to his latest invention that he believes will change his and his family's lives forever.
+This component can bring toys to life, the first being matador doll Don Juan Diego.

-Jeronicus celebrates Christmas with his family, leaving Diego and the store under the care of his apprentice Gustafson.
-Diego becomes distraught upon learning he will be mass-produced, thus robbing him of his uniqueness.
-He talks aspiring inventor Gustafson into getting back at Jeronicus by taking Diego and his book of inventions.
+Jeronicus celebrates Christmas with his family, after he tells Gustafson he will look at his twirly whirly tomorrow leaving Diego and the store under the care of his apprentice and aspiring inventor Gustafson.
+When Diego discovers and becomes distraught upon learning he will be mass-produced, thus robbing him of his uniqueness.
+He then coerces Gustafson into getting back at Jeronicus by stealing himself and his book of inventions.

-Without proof of Gustafson's actions to show to the police, Jangles and Things falls into financial hardship while Gustafson starts his own factory.
-After his wife Joanne's death, Jeronicus grows distant from his daughter Jessica, who moves away.

-30 years later, Jangles and Things is a failing pawnbroker shop and Jeronicus has completely lost his creative spark.
-He is visited by postwoman Ms. Johnston, both sympathetic and smitten with him, who tries to lift his spirits.
-Jeronicus is visited by banker Mr. Delacroix who warns him to pay his debts or produce a new invention to show to the bank by Christmas or lose his shop.
+Without proof of Gustafson's actions to show to the police, Jangles and Things falls into financial hardship when Jeronicus's stolen book of invention makes Gustafson create his own factory.
+After his wife Joanne's death, Jeronicus grows distant from and neglects his daughter Jessica, who grows older and moves away.
+Thirty years later, Jangles and Things has become a failing pawnbroker shop and Jeronicus has completely lost his creative spark.
+He is regularly visited by postwoman Ms. Johnston, both sympathetic and smitten with him, who tries to lift his spirits.
+Jeronicus is also visited by banker Mr. Delacroix, who warns him to pay his debts.
+As an alternative, Jeronicus can produce a new invention to show to the bank by Christmas; otherwise, he will lose his shop.

-Meanwhile, Jessica is shown to have a daughter named Journey who shares Jeronicus’ passion for inventing.
+Meanwhile, Jessica is shown to now have a life of her own and a daughter named Journey who shares Jeronicus' passion for inventing.
 A letter arrives for Jessica from Jeronicus, so she sends Journey to stay with him until Christmas.
 Upon arriving, Jeronicus seems uninterested in her, though agrees to let her stay.

-Gustafson, now a famous toy tycoon, has exhausted all inventions from Jeronicus’ book.
+Now a famous toy tycoon, Gustafson has exhausted all inventions from Jeronicus' book.
 At a party, he unveils a toy of his own design that he has been trying to perfect called the Twirly Whirly, which malfunctions and attacks one of the guests.
 Diego convinces Gustafson to steal another invention from Jeronicus.